CryDotCom/Frames2Vid/README.md

 The output video file is saved in the same directory with a name based on the first image’s name, appended with _output.

 ### Things to Keep in Mind
-- Image Order: Ensure your images are named sequentially or in an order that will be correctly sorted alphabetically.
+- Image Order: Ensure your images are named sequentially or in an order that will be correctly sorted alphabetically or chose to sort by date.
 - FFmpeg Setup: Make sure ffmpeg.exe is in the same directory as your script.
 - Frame Delay: A lower delay results in faster animation and vice versa.
 - Quality Settings: Higher quality settings result in larger file sizes. (low is mostly enough for image squenz animations)